 First to children for whom it is the nearest school (if applicable) in order of distance

 Then, if places still remain, to children for whom it is not the nearest school on a random basis.
 Unused places are reallocated to parishes to remain as near to the originally established proportions as possible.
-This is achieved by considering each place to be redistributed in turn and assigning it to the most under allocated parish. are to be11th December 2018.
+This is achieved by considering each place to be redistributed in turn and assigning it to the most under allocated parish.

+These admissions criteria are to be determined by the Full Governing Body on 11th December 2018.